Filtering Discomforting Recommendations with Large Language Models: Formative Study

 During the semi-structured interviews, we explored participants' experiences with discomforting recommendations and the issues they faced when using the ``Not Interested'' button\footnote{Figure~\ref{fig:3di3} shows the button interfaces of the four platforms mentioned most frequently.} for feedback.
 Our analysis identified two key findings from their responses.

 \textbf{F1: Users may encounter discomforting recommendations for three reasons.} \textbf{(1) User behavior deviation.} Curiosity-driven search behavior and clickbait-induced clicks may fail to reflect a user's true long-term interests, leading inaccurate user preference modeling.
-For example, P03 said ``\textit{Out of curiosity, I once searched for adult products, and now they keep showing up in my recommendations—so embarrassing.}'' \textbf{(2) Algorithmic modeling bias.} Personalized algorithms cannot fully capture the nuanced interests\footnote{This stems from collaborative filtering only retaining low-frequency information~\cite{shen2021powerful}.} and contexts of users.
+For example, P03 said ``\textit{Out of curiosity, I once searched for adult products, and now they keep showing up in my recommendations—so embarrassing.}'' \textbf{(2) Algorithmic modeling bias.} Personalized algorithms cannot fully capture the nuanced interests\footnote{This stems from the fact that collaborative filtering algorithms mainly retain low-frequency information during model training~\cite{shen2021powerful}.} and contexts of users.
 For example, P06 said ``\textit{Getting horror content at night is awful, even if I watch it during the day.}'' \textbf{(3) Conflicting interests.} For instance, platforms may promote content designed to boost user engagement, even if it may cause discomfort.
 Seven participants mentioned scenarios where this was the case.

 {\textbf{F2: Platforms' ``Not Interested'' button faces three major limitations that reduce user engagement.}} \textbf{(1) Lack of personalization.} Thirteen participants found the options too vague, making it difficult for them to articulate their specific reasons and potentially leading to the unintended exclusion of content they might otherwise enjoy. \textbf{(2) Lack of flexibility.} Eleven participants expressed concern that content they temporarily wish to hide might be permanently removed from their feed. \textbf{(3) Lack of transparency.} Twelve participants expressed dissatisfaction with the uncertainty about whether their feedback was being processed effectively.